Air Pollutant Report Help

 - Greenhouse Gas Reporting Program (GHGRP) - The GHGRP collects Greenhouse Gas (GHG) data from large emitting facilities, suppliers of fossil fuels and industrial gases that result in GHG emissions when used, and facilities that inject carbon dioxide underground.
 Emissions calculation requirements in the GHGRP will depend on individual circumstances, with calculation methods ranging from emission factors and engineering estimation to stack tests and continuous emission monitoring.
 The Air Pollutant Report includes GHG emissions from facilities reporting to the GHGRP as Direct Emitters.
 The first year of reporting for the GHGRP was for the 2010 calendar year and there are approximately 8,000 direct emitters in the GHGRP currently reporting GHG emissions to the EPA.

-- Toxic Release Inventory (TRI) - TRI tracks the management of over 650 toxic chemicals that may pose a threat to human health and the environment.
+- Toxics Release Inventory (TRI) - TRI tracks the management of over 650 toxic chemicals that may pose a threat to human health and the environment.
 Facilities that manufacture, process or otherwise use these chemicals in amounts above established levels must submit annual TRI reports on each chemical.
 More than 20,000 U.S. industrial facilities annually report to the EPA the quantities of TRI chemicals released to the environment or managed through recycling, energy recovery, and treatment.
 While facilities must report chemical releases over a certain threshold, calculation methods are not prescriptive and there is a wide variation in accuracy of emissions reported under TRI.
 The Air Pollutant Report includes pollutants reported to TRI as either "stack or point air emissions" or "fugitive or non-point air emissions".
+TRI chemical releases represent the chemical releases to air, in pounds, as reported to TRI by the facility for the ten most recent reporting years.

 Each of the above programs performs a distinct function, is run independently, and maintains its own data records.
 As a result of differences in facility records, certain assumptions must be made in creating the Air Pollutant Report.
 To reconcile differences in facility records between programs, the EPA uses the Facility Registry Service to create a master record for all EPA facility sites.
 The Air Pollutant Report relies on the linkages identified in the Facility Registry Service to consolidate the different programmatic data into one report.